gtk-bin, gtk-container, gtk-widget, g-initially-unowned, gtk-buildable, g-object, common-lisp:standard-object, common-lisp:t

 For widgets that lack native scrolling support, the gtk-viewport widget acts as an adaptor class, implementing scrollability for child widgets that lack their own scrolling capabilities.
 Use gtk-viewport to scroll child widgets such as gtk-grid, gtk-box, and so on.

-If a widget has native scrolling abilities, it can be added to the gtk-scrolled-window with the function gtk-container-add.
+If a widget has native scrolling abilities, it can be added to the gtk-scrolled-window with the gtk-container-add function.
 If a widget does not, you must first add the widget to a gtk-viewport, then add the gtk-viewport to the scrolled window.
 The convenience function gtk-scrolled-window-add-with-viewport does exactly this, so you can ignore the presence of the viewport.

 If a gtk-scrolled-window does not behave quite as you would like, or does not have exactly the right layout, it is very possible to set up your own scrolling with gtk-scrollbar and for example a gtk-grid.